Will Batman’s Former Robin Nightwing Come To The CW?

 Arrow, the show that started The CW DC universe, loves to drop Easter Eggs and hints about other characters that are just off screen.
 For instance, there have been frequent references to Ferris Air, an aircraft company that is closely tied to the Green Lantern Hal Jordan.

 In the same way, the show has several times hinted that the Batman universe might be around.
 Mentions of Bludhaven have cropped up often.
-So maybe this is how they will get Nightwing in The CW.
+So maybe this is how they will get Nightwing on The CW.

 The Flash and Nightwing

-On the Flash, there was also an Earth 2 reference to Batman – and by extension Nightwing – when the phone of that universe’s Barry Allen show all the names of the Justice League members, including Bruce [Wayne].
+On The Flash, there was also an Earth 2 reference to Batman – and by extension Nightwing – when the phone of that universe’s Barry Allen showed all the names of the Justice League members, including Bruce [Wayne].
 Perhaps Nightwing will be introduced from an alternate reality then.

 In fact, Supergirl has also had references to Batman when she mentions a crazy vigilante her cousin had worked with.
 This was when she was criticizing the idea of working with one herself.

-This masked vigilante with lots of issues has to be Batman, so maybe Nightwing comes from Supergirl’s Earth to Earth 1 to work with the CW heros.
+This masked vigilante with lots of issues has to be Batman, so maybe Nightwing comes from Supergirl’s Earth to Earth 1 to work with the CW heroes.

-Of course, it might not be that Nightwing would immediately get his on show on The CW.
+Of course, it might not be that Nightwing would immediately get his own show on The CW.
 They could instead choose to add him to one of the other teams to try him out first to see how audiences like him.

 Then the question becomes: Which show’s team should he be added to?
 While Arrow might seem like a natural fit for Nightwing, he might work well with the Legends of Tomorrow as well.